Detection of Multiple Influential Observations on Model Selection: Pain Prediction using fMRI Data

+\emph{\bf Detection}.
+Considerable variation in the identified outliers exists across all procedures.
+Few outliers are detected by MIP or ClusMIP(SLASSO), consistent with simulations that they exhibit similar performance when responses are contaminated.
+In contrast, ClusMIP applied to LASSO, SCAD, and MCP captures substantially more outliers, where $\widehat{\text{I}}_{\text{linear}}(\text{ClusMIP(LASSO)})$ is the largest.
+Among the ten approximation options, Boot-I consistently identifies the largest number of outliers, corresponding to 76, 8, 53, and 59 inf luential points for ClusMIP applied to LASSO, SLASSO, SCAD and MCP, respectively.
+This aligns with its superior detection power observed in simulations.
+Yet, under the logistic regression model, substantially fewer outliers are identified, with Boot-I still attaining the highest numbers of detected outliers.

-\emph{\bf C. Distribution}: under both \eqref{linearmodel} and \eqref{logistic}, for each model selector of the ClusMIP procedure, we further compute the commonly detected inf luential observations among the ten approximating candidates, provided in Table~\ref{tab:real_data_detection}.
-These common inf luential observations are highlighted in the plot of pain ratings at six temperatures shown in Panels (B) to (D) of Figure~\ref{fig:real_data_analysis_combined_plot}.
-Based on this plot, we observe that under both \eqref{linearmodel} and \eqref{logistic}, inf luential points tend to be located at lower pain levels ($<100$) corresponding to lower temperatures ($44.3, 45.3$ and $46.3\ \tccentigrade$).
-This is reasonable since low pain felt at warm temperatures is considered non-painful, which may be better explained by a dif{}ferent model than that obtained using data corresponding to higher pain at higher temperatures.
+\emph{\bf Distribution}.
+Under both linear and logistic regression models, for each selector, we identify common outliers detected by ClusMIP across the ten approximation options (Table~\ref{tab:real_data_detection}).
+They are shown in the pain-rating plot at six temperatures in Panels (B) to (D) of Figure~\ref{fig:real_data_analysis_combined_plot}, where we see that outlying points primarily occur at lower pain levels ($<100$) corresponding to lower temperatures ($44.3, 45.3$ and $46.3 0\ \tccentigrade$), consistent with the concept that weak pain responses to warm stimuli may follow a dif{}ferent pattern than those at higher temperatures.

-\emph{\bf D. Prediction}: under both \eqref{linearmodel} and \eqref{logistic}, we examine the prediction performance before and after removing the detected inf luential points from Table~\ref{tab:real_data_detection}.
-Specifically, both the full and reduced dataset are randomly divided into the training and testing sets where the regression coef{}ficents are obtained on the training set while the predictive metrics are calculated on the test set.
-Under \eqref{linearmodel}, the predictive metric is the Pearson's correlation between observed and predicted pain scores; under \eqref{logistic}, the metric is the accuracy of the observed and predicted binary pain scores.
-These metrics are computed and averaged over 1000 sampling splitting as mentioned above, leading to the results in Panel (A) of Figure~\ref{fig:real_data_analysis_combined_plot}.
-From this plot, we find at least a $10\%$ enhancement in the predictive performance is achieved by omitting the identified inf luential points under both \eqref{linearmodel} and \eqref{logistic}, highlighting the benefit of their identification.
+\emph{\bf Prediction}.
+Under both linear and logistic models, we assess the prediction performance before and after removal of detected outliers shown in Table~\ref{tab:real_data_detection}.
+Specifically, both the full and reduced dataset are randomly split into training and testing sets: regression coef{}ficients are obtained on the training set while the predictive metrics are calculated on the test set.
+Under the linear model, prediction is measured by the Pearson's correlation between observed and predicted pain scores; under the logistic model, it is evaluated by the classification accuracy of binary pain responses.
+Each metric is averaged over 1000 random splits, yielding the results in Panel (A) of Figure~\ref{fig:real_data_analysis_combined_plot}.
+This figure shows at least a $10\%$ improvement in the predictive performance after outlier removal for both models, underscoring the value of their detection.